Parasailing Safety Tips

 Age & Weight Restrictions: Parasailing is generally not recommended for passengers under the age of 16 or whose weight exceeds 300 pounds.

 Altitude Restrictions: Parasailing at an altitude of 600 feet or more is discouraged.
 This is especially important if you are parasailing near the shoreline or near other objects such as trees or buildings.

 Weather Conditions: Always watch the weather leading up to and the day of the parasailing trip.
 In Florida, weather can change in a moment with a fast-moving thunderstorm, lightning, or wind.
 Do not go parasailing in high wind conditions (over 15 knots at sea level) or if there is rain, fog, or an approaching storm.

 Your Surroundings: Ask your boat captain to show you where the parasailing route is and where you will be going.
 Inspect that route and look to see if there are any potential obstructions in your way such as trees, buildings, other boats, or mountains.

 Even educated and safety-minded passengers can still experience a parasailing injury or death, just as reputable parasailing companies can experience parasailing accidents.
 Remember safety is your hands.
 Do your research and only work with an established, licensed business.
 Do not let a parasailing company put profits above your safety.

-If you or a loved one has suffered serious injuries or death from a parasailing accident or boating accident in Florida, throughout the U.S., or while on a cruise and would like to learn more about your legal rights, please contact the Law Offices of Zimmerman & Frachtman or call (954) 509-1900 or toll free at (800) 886-LAWS.
+If you or a loved one has suffered serious injuries or death from a parasailing accident or boating accident in Florida, throughout the U.S., or while on a cruise and would like to learn more about your legal rights, please contact the Law Offices of Zimmerman & Frachtman or call (954) 509-1900.
 We offer free consultations and charge you only if we win your case.